Looking for fun things to do in Seattle this October?

 18. Take your pick of Seattle film festivals

 There are several exciting film festivals in Seattle this October: the Seattle Queer Film Festival, the Social Justice Film Festival, the documentary film festival SIFF DocFest, the Seattle Polish Film Festival, and the Seattle Latino Film Festival.
 If you don’t mind traveling outside of Seattle, you should also check out the nearby Tacoma Film Festival.

-On October 8 and 9 you can browse thousands of collectible and antique books (as well as maps, posters, and more) for sale at Seattle Center.
-Tickets will be $10 at the door and masks are required.
+On October 14 and 15 you can browse thousands of collectible and antique books (as well as maps, posters, and more) for sale at Seattle Center.
+Tickets will be $10 at the door.
 See more details on the event website.

 Every October 31, the neighborhood of Fremont celebrates the birthday of the giant Fremont Troll who lives under the bridge.
 Trolloween starts in front of the Troll at 7:30 p.m. with live music and performances before transforming into the annual Haunt of Fremont.
 See the event page for more.

 22. Display your pup in a Halloween pet parade

 On October 8, you and your pet can visit Volunteer Park from 11:00 a.m. to 2:00 p.m. for the annual Halloween Pet Parade.
 There will be a costume competition, live music, food trucks, and more.

 23. Dress up for Oktoberfest celebrations

 This year you can choose from several different local Oktoberfest celebrations happening in October.
 Read all about these Oktoberfest celebrations around Seattle.

 On October 17, you can go on a self-guided tour of Pike Place Market and redeem tickets for food and drink from participating eateries there.
 Proceeds from Feast at the Market benefit Neighborcare Health’s Pike Place Market medical clinic.